Yes, you can get solar panels on finance in the UK.

 Is 0% solar finance available?

-Some providers advertise 0% solar finance or other promotional offers, but availability depends on the installer, lender, term length and current funding arrangements.
+Some providers promote 0% solar finance or limited-time finance offers, but availability depends on the installer, lender, loan term and current commercial arrangements.

 whether the rate is fixed